shrimbly/smol-video/BUILD.md

 ### Setting up Development Environment
 1. Clone the repository
-2. Open `VideoOptimizer.sln` in Visual Studio
+2. Open `SmolVideo.sln` in Visual Studio
 3. Ensure .NET 8.0 SDK is installed
 4. Build the solution (F6 in Visual Studio)

 ### Running in Development
-- Set `VideoOptimizer` as the startup project
+- Set `SmolVideo` as the startup project
 - Press F5 to debug or Ctrl+F5 to run without debugging

 ### Testing